 Best for Glamping: Sloeberry Farm, near Cardigan Bay, Wales

 Glamping is getting more and more popular in the UK with sites offering more and more inventive shelters to book.
 From shepherds huts, to yurts, to pods, with or without built-in kitchens, loos and showers.
 We had our first taste of easy camping on the Ile-de-Re in France last summer where we stayed in a safari tent with kitchen and paid extra for ensuite shower and loo.
 This Easter we stepped up a couple of notches for our stay at Sloeberry Farm in Wales.
 This is no ordinary safari tent…this has Chesterfield sofas, a wood burning stove and proper beds!
 Solar-powered lighting and a gas stove all add to making this place a very easy spot to bed down for a couple of nights.
 Two of their tents even had hot tubs!
 You can read more about our stay, and local attractions here.
+One of the highlights of our trip was going on a dolphin sea safari.
 Charging points and freezers available.
 Dogs welcome.

 Best for feeling ‘hosted’: Harry’s Field, New Forest